-Online marketing through social media can become a mammoth undertaking that eats away at your time.
-It can be difficult to justify paying an employee to look after your social media presence when their time is best spent elsewhere on the day-to-day details of your business.
+Social media marketing can quickly eat away at your time.
+Can you justify paying an employee to look after your social media presence?
+Isn’t their time is best spent on the day-to-day running of your business?
 Luckily, we’ve identified a few quick fixes that will help you save time on your social media efforts.

 When you run a business, every minute counts and time has to be used effectively.

-Luckily, there are some simple tasks you can implement now that will help streamline your marketing on social media platforms.
+Below, we’ve outlined some simple tasks you can implement now.
+Let’s help you streamline your social media marketing.

 1. Save Time by Setting Social Media KPIs

 KPIs (or Key Performance Indicators) are essential for setting targets and measuring success.
 Social media platforms offer a variety of performance indicators.
-These can be generally grouped into three categories:
+In fact, they generally fall into three categories:

-Reach – the number of followers, impressions, influencer activity (either by following or by advertising directly to customers), and website traffic.
+Reach – the number of followers, impressions, influencer activity, and website traffic.

-Engagement – how people connect with your account with likes, shares, clicks, and mentions.
+Engagement – how people connect with your account via likes, shares, clicks, and mentions.

 Conversions – direct sales, indirect sales, and generated leads.